eliasenseirb/DRL-MachineIntelligence/README.md

 python cafe_turtlebot_lidar_qlearn.py
 ```

 Note: In the first time, `bash setup_melodic.bash` builds the ROS packages and it takes long time.
-But once you built it, the execution files are retained and the build time will be shortened from the next time.
+But once it is built, the execution files are retained and the build time will be shortened from the next time.

 ### Watch the simulation in Gazebo
-Create new terminal and enter the existing docker container's terminal
+Create a new terminal and enter the existing docker container's terminal

 ```shell
 cd Docker